 Walking ToursAn especially interesting area for a walking tour is Lockerbie Square, a seven-block district bounded by Michigan, New York, Fulton and East streets.
 Dating to 1847, the city's oldest surviving neighborhood is noted for its Victorian renovations.
 Italianate, Greek Revival and Federal-style houses and cottages—including the home of James Whitcomb Riley—line the cobblestone streets.
 Here you can see limestone mounting blocks used for horse-drawn carriages.
 The neighborhood is about a mile northeast of Monument Circle.

 The Old Northside was the place to live for business and civic leaders at the turn of the last century.
 Bounded by I-65 and 16th, Pennsylvania and Bellefontaine streets, the neighborhood features Victorian mansions and grand homes in Gothic Revival, Second Empire, Queen Anne and other styles.
-As wealthy residents migrated farther north, the neighborhood became known as the “old” northside; more than half of the dwellings were demolished before the area could be declared a historic district.
+As wealthy residents migrated farther north, the neighborhood became known as the “old” northside; more than half of the houses were demolished before the area could be declared a historic district.
 Galleries, cafes and coffee shops are on the southern edge.

 Another interesting area for a stroll is Broad Ripple Village, a neighborhood north of the downtown area along the White River.
 The village became the center of commerce in 1839 with the opening of the Central Canal.
 Similar to New York City's Greenwich Village, this trendy area contains boutiques, art galleries, sidewalk cafes, antique shops and ethnic restaurants.
 Among the restored cottages and bungalows are several Sears kit homes.